Answer these three (3) simple steps to apply for a tree removal permit:

 - Photo of each tree to be removed

-- You must show measurement of tree (picture below)
+- You must show diameter of each tree to be removed (picture below)

 - Letters of Approval, if applicable